-^{} There are three non-BHCs in the Top 50: First Republic Bank, Zions Bancorporation National Association, and Cadence Bank.
+\ There is one non-BHC in the Top 50: Zions Bancorporation National Association.
 The Top 50 excludes non-typical institutions (see Data Note 3).

-^{} For the industry net income and capital adequacy ratios, we sum the numerator and denominator across individual firms and then compute ratios.
+\\ For the industry net income and capital adequacy ratios, we sum the numerator and denominator across individual firms and then compute ratios.